 Be sure to read: Business Collaboration: What Every Professional Needs to Know.

 So what happens when finance and accounting teams venture down the halls and travel to different floors so they can interact with other coworkers?

 They find out just how challenging it can be to work with the diversity of personalities and skill sets in their companies.
-At least that’s what chief financial officers said in response to a just-released Robert Half survey.
+At least that’s what CFOs said in response to a Robert Half survey.
+(See the infographic, below.)

 Here are some of the reasons CFOs cited as to why it can be so difficult to navigate the cross-departmental hurdle — and some recommended solutions.

 Diverse personalities abound in every company.
-Whether it’s working with the Information Technology (IT) team on a new systems implementation or discussing how to handle special transactions with department managers, members of the finance team can find all types of people — from extroverts to introverts, leaders to followers.
+Whether it’s working with the IT team on a new systems implementation or discussing how to handle special transactions with department managers, members of the finance team can interact with all types of people — from extroverts to introverts, leaders to followers.

 Solution: An awareness of different personality types — and a respect for each — is a critical component of collaboration.
 In fact, team diversity is often recognized as an important ingredient in invigorating workplace environments.
 Training in team building can help groups learn to interact with each other and find the positive strengths in all personalities.